efmomoh/Hello_Microverse/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-- HELLO MICROVERSE is my first microverse project.
-In this project, we use HTML and CSS by adding an index and style file, we also used linters to analyzes our source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+- HELLO MICROVERSE is my first Microverse project.
+In this project, we use HTML and CSS by adding an index and style file, we also used linters to analyze our source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 ## 🛠 Built With <a name="built-with"></a>